antoniodevcenter/MarvelChallenge/README.md

 ## Description

-- This project is basically a list of Marvel characters which displays a bit of information about all of them.
+- This project is just a list of Marvel characters which displays a bit of information about all of them.

-- The initial view is an alphabetical index so when the user selects a letter the app shows a list of characters starting with the selected letter.
+- The initial view is an alphabetical index so when the user selects a letter the app shows a list of characters starting with the selection.
 There is a character which first letter is 3 so I also added this number to the list.

 - The list of characters starting by the selected letter doesn't show all the caracters at the same time but using pagination loading and showing 20 characters more while the user scrolls down.
 The first load shows a spinner to let the user know that the app is loading data.